THIS CONFERENCE OFFERS A PLATFORM FOR:

 Women working in male dominated professions: An intersectional analysis.

-She is an Associate Professor of Management, in the Department of Business Management of the Heriot-Watt University, Edinburgh.
+She is Professor of Gender & Employment Studies, in the Department of Business Management of the Heriot-Watt University, Edinburgh.

 Using feminist theory, her research examines how gender inequality is maintained in male dominated professions, including the creative industries and academia.